- Eligibility for the Student Training Allowance

 - If you are travelling to school from one community to another, you may be eligible for an additional travel allowance.
 Talk to Student Financial Assistance to find out more.

 Can I receive the Student Training Allowance and the Yukon Grant?

 No, you cannot receive the Student Training Allowance and the Yukon Grant at the same time.
-You have to choose the grant that suits you best if you:
+You have to choose the funding that suits you best if you: